 The Texas Business Code allows parties to enter agreements considering "nonmarital conjugal cohabitation".
 To be enforceable, these contracts or agreements must be:

 - signed by those who are affected by the agreement.

 The Texas Legislature expressly stated that this provision was enacted to curb the number of palimony cases entering the family courts.

 Oral agreements will likely not be upheld.
 At least one court has held that an oral agreement is not enforceable, Zaremba v.
 Cilburn.

 Why a Cohabitation Agreement Maybe a Good Idea

-As illustrated in the two examples I gave above when you are living with someone else and are NOT planning to be married sometimes lines blur and the couple starts making financial decisions as if they were married.
+As illustrated in the two examples I gave above, when you are living with someone else and are NOT planning to be married, sometimes lines blur and the couple starts making financial decisions as if they were married.

-Then if the relationship does not work out the couple is left with questions regarding who is responsible for any joint debts and who owns the assets.
-If not careful someone might be significantly hurt financially.
+Then if the relationship does not work out, the couple is left with questions regarding who is responsible for any joint debts and who owns the assets.
+If not careful, someone might be significantly hurt financially.

-Cohabitation agreements can be useful when:
+Cohabitation agreements can be helpful when:

 - one of the parties dies